-- Put the chopped kale together with apple cider vinegar and a sprinkle of salt into a medium-sized bowl and massage for about a minute.
+- Put the chopped kale together with apple cider vinegar and a sprinkle of salt into a medium-sized bowl.
+Massage with clean hands for about a minute.
 Arrange in a single layer on your second baking sheet and put it into the oven.

-- Roast the kale leaves for 10 minutes, flip over and roast for 5 minutes more, then remove and set aside.
+- Roast the kale leaves for 10 minutes, then flip over and roast for 5 minutes more.
+Remove and set aside.

-- Finally, assemble the bowls by evenly dividing the quinoa, sweet potatoes, chickpeas, red cabbage and fresh spinach.
+- Finally, assemble the bowls by evenly dividing the quinoa, sweet potatoes, chickpeas, kale, red cabbage, and fresh spinach.

-- Garnish with orange slices, walnuts and kale chips, drizzle with tahini sauce and serve warm.
+- Garnish with orange slices, walnuts, and kale chips.
+Then drizzle with tahini sauce and serve warm.

 - You can use any dressing of your choice for this Buddha bowl.